AdobeDocs/experience-manager-screens.en/help/user-guide/using-command-sync.md

 To use Content Sync, one player acts as a *master* and send command and all the other players act as *clients* and play when they receive the command.
 The *master* sends a command to all registered clients when it is about to start playback of an item.
 The payload of this can be the index of the item to be played and/or the outer html of the element to be played.

-# Using Command Sync in an AEM Screens Project {#command-sync-screens-project}

-Follow the steps below to use Command Sync from an AEM Screens project: